Your cookie preferences

 What is fibre broadband?

-Fibre broadband uses fibre-optic cables to connect your home, which carry data via pulses of light.
+Fibre broadband uses fibre-optic cables to connect your home.
+These cables carry data via pulses of light.
 These cables can transmit much more data in less time than copper wires, which means they're much faster and more reliable for a broadband connection than older networks.

 Can I get fibre broadband in my area?